lazukars/Truss/README.md

 Overview
 --------

-The Truss framworks consists of components classes, modifiers classes.
+The Truss framworks consists of components classes and modifiers classes.

 Components
 ----------